gsl12/Tiny-M/README.md

 Parts are best printed out of ABS or ABS+ with 0.4 nozzle with 0.48 extrusion width, 0.2-0.3 layer height, 5 top/bottom layers, 4 perimeters, 40% infill (triangular recommended).
 Skirts can be printed out of pretty much any filament type.

+There are drill and tapping jigs if you wish to drill and tap your extrusions yourself.
+The drilled holes are for blind joints and aren't necessary if using corner brackets.

 [Mark Hoy's Excellent Build Log](https://github.com/mark-hoy/tiny-m-build)

 [Aku's Build Pix](https://photos.google.com/share/AF1QipNcXcmM3RKy_vv-VFk4SFu25SVPCTLMsn6qd6mMj0eABvdKW5LyGL7gtdgspUF8wQ?key=Z04wNVNHN2dNYWpYLUVPYXBGT1JfNFBaMF9ObUNB)